onzfonz/comp227/src/content/4/en/part4b.md

     return tasks[0].remove()
   })
   .then(response => {
-    console.log('the first task is removed')
+    console.log('the 1st task is removed')
     // more code here
   })
 ```